Picture

 Image description

-instructions so you can confidently finish your portrait at home and use these skills in your future art pieces.
+All students will receive a workshop document (workbook) with step-by-step guidance, tips, and follow-up instructions so you can confidently finish your portrait at home and use these skills in your future art pieces.

 Age: Adult